ThosRTanner/Docking_Dialogue_Interface/Readme.md

 In order to build the demo project, you will need the latest Windows SDK (10.0.22621.0 at the time of writing), as prior to that, the windows headers use non-standard extensions (or you can set Project => Properties => Configuration Properties => C/C++ => Language => Disable Language Extensions to no)

-**Important note**
-This is a work in progress.
-Clone at your own risk.

 ## Project Layout

 This comes WITHOUT a copy of the notepad++ here template (from https://github.com/npp-plugins/plugintemplate) because ultimately that would just be confusing.
 However, it assumes that the headers from there are available in your `-I` path.
 In this demo, it was cloned into the same parent directory as this project, so the project settings have `../plugintemplate/src` in the C++ include setting.